 IT STARTED WITH A FAMILY TRIP...

-LEARN WHAT WE ARE DOING IN AFRICA AND SEE HOW YOU CAN HELP
+LEARN WHAT WE ARE DOING IN ETHIOPIA AND SEE HOW YOU CAN HELP

 DR. MORRIS HARTSTEIN, MD, FACS

-Operation Ethiopia was founded by Dr. Morris Hartstein MD, FACS, who specializes in Ophthalmic Plastic, Reconstructive, and Cosmetic Surgery.
-He trained at Harvard, Tufts, and NYU, and is currently the Director of Oculoplastic Surgery at Shamir Medical Center in Zrifin, Israel and lectures at Tel Aviv University Medical School.
-He has made over 10 trips to Ethiopia, all at his own expense, to treat and operate on those who otherwise have little or no access to care.
-He brings Ethiopian doctors to Israel to train in his hospital, and has personally trained three of the five Oculoplastic surgeons in all of Ethiopia.
+Professor Morris Hartstein MD, FACS, is the Founding Director of Operation Ethiopia.
+He trained at Harvard University and Tufts and is the Director of Oculoplastic and Reconstructive Surgery at Shamir Medical Center in Zrifin, Israel and a Clinical Associate Professor at Tel Aviv University Medical School.
+After seeing first hand the extreme poverty and lack of medical care on a family trip to Ethiopia in 2014, he returned over 15 times to volunteer his medical and surgical skills to treat the very poorest patients, those with little or no access to care.
+He has addressed Knesset (Israeli Parliament) committee meetings regarding humanitarian suffering in Ethiopia, joined Israeli President Reuven Rivlin's first ever Israeli presidential visit to Ethiopia in 2018, and accompanied MK Panina Tamana-Shato to Addis Ababa in 2020.
+He has personally trained three of the five Oculoplastic surgeons in all of Ethiopia.
 Prior to moving to Israel in 2004, he was Associate Professor of Ophthalmology and Plastic Surgery at Saint Louis University.
-He has published four texbooks on ophthalmic surgery, given hundreds of lectures, and trained seven fellows.
+He has published four textbooks on ophthalmic surgery, given hundreds of lectures, and trained seven fellows.
+In 2022 he was awarded the Outstanding Humanitarian award by the American Academy of Ophthalmology.
+In 2022 he was awarded the Sylvan Adams Nefesh B'nefesh Bonei Zion award for Global Impact.
 He is a husband and father of four, and Operation Ethiopia continues to be a family effort.